measurement-kit/measurement-kit/doc/api/http/request.md

 # HISTORY

-The `http` module appeared in MeasurementKit 0.1.0.
+The `request` module appeared in MeasurementKit 0.2.0.